teddblue/gamebois/README.md

 [gitlab mirror, ](https://teddblue.gitlab.io/gamebois/)
 [google sites version](https://sites.google.com/view/game-bois/home)

-# updates as of 12/23/2022
+# updates as of 1/6/2022
+-that bug not letting you play your games should be fixed now!\
+-added some dragonball gba games\

+## 12/23/2022
 -MERRY CHRISTMAS!!!\
 -Mother 3 fan translation added\
 -classic NES games added, check them out in the GBA section!\
 -requests form has been updated\
 -a new survey aproaches!
 ## 11/02/22
--flash games added without icons
+-flash games added (without icons)
 ## 10/22/22: TMK update
 -tab icon will match the game you're playing\
 -google analytics being added\